-Contracts for sale and purchase of property
+Contracts for sale and purchase of real estate

-To be enforceable, a contract for sale and purchase of property must;
+To be enforceable, a contract for sale and purchase of real estate must:

-- · be in writing, and - signed by the parties (or their authorised agents).
+- be in writing, and - signed by the parties (or their authorised agents).

 There is a high reliance on standard form documents for transacting more straightforward assets.
 Contracts are often tailored to reflect the commercial terms and nature of the assets involved.